forditt/mc-modpack/README.md

 ### Other
 -  	[Mod Menu](https://modrinth.com/mod/modmenu) - Adds a mod menu to view the list of mods you have installed.
 -   [Simple Discord RPC](https://www.curseforge.com/minecraft/mc-mods/simple-discord-rpc) - Allows you to display what you are doing in Minecraft on your Discord Status.
+-   [Plasmo Voice](https://modrinth.com/plugin/plasmo-voice) - A proximity voice chat mod with audio positioning and lots of features.
 ### Api and Lib
 -  	[Fabric API](https://modrinth.com/mod/fabric-api) - Essential hooks for modding with Fabric.
 -  	[YetAnotherConfigLib](https://modrinth.com/mod/yacl) - A builder-based configuration library for Minecraft.